 Causing a scare

-In 1939 the Gang unwittingly caused a bomb scare at the National Trust’s AGM.
-They hired a messenger to present their donation, a one-hundred pound note inside a metallic pineapple.
+In 1939 the Gang unwittingly caused a bomb scare at the National Trust’s Annual General Meeting (AGM).
+They hired a messenger to present their donation, a one-hundred-pound note inside a metallic pineapple.

-An anxious game of ‘pass the parcel’ followed until the Chairman spotted the label: ‘Open this fruit and you will find a kernel greatly to your mind.’
+In a kind of anxious game of ‘pass the parcel’, it was handed from James Lees-Milne, Secretary of the Country Houses Committee, to the Chairman, Lord Zetland, who was convinced it was an IRA bomb.
+Then he read the label: ‘Open this fruit and you will find a kernel greatly to your mind.’
 The Gang had struck again and a flurry of newspaper headlines meant more publicity for the cause.

 Solving the mystery